 Marketed to a similar audience as Etsy, Big Cartel is a scalable platform that suits makers and artists.
 It’s jammed with contemporary design features, quality SEO tools and enough features to fully customise sites from the ground-up.

-Big Cartel has a product limit of 300, so if you’re looking to sell more products than that then it isn’t the choice for you.
+Big Cartel has a product limit of 300, so if you’re looking to sell more products than this, it obviously isn’t the right choice for you.

 - Free plan (for 5 products or fewer)